rlee36/csif_globus/README.md

 1. The system admin installs and configures Globus on shared instrument storage.

         Step 1: Install Globus Connect Personal (GCP) on the storage server, which runs on Windows machine.
                 1. Create a Globus Auth client identity (application) as the service account that will own the GCP.
                    a.
 Log into app.globus.org with your Stanford identity.
                    b.
 Select Settings from the left nav bar and then select the Developers tab.
                    c.
 Select Register a service account or application credential for automation.
                    d.
 Enter a project name, for example “Stanford CISF”, and contact email.
+                   e.
+Name your client (application), for example “Brucker Scope GCP client” and select Register App.
+                   f.
+Select Add client secret and then name secret, for example “Secret 1”.
+                   g.
+Copy the secret to secure location.
+This is your only opportunity to view the secret.
+                           i.
+Store the client id, which is equivalent to the client identity’s username, with the client secret, which is equivalent to the client identity’s password.

 3. The researcher creates a folder and collects data from the shared instrument.
 4. The system admin configures the access to the folder, where data has been collected.